-Name Date of Birth Home Address City State On campus mail box number Student Identification Number Do you reside on campus? (circle answer) yes no If yes, which hall ?
-If no, please list current address List the offense for which this application is beir submitted How long have you attended Haskell?
-List your advisor What is your major?
-When do you expect to graduate? on campus?yesno Are you currently employed?yes List all offenses for which you have been writter were dismissed: n up for during your enrollment at Haskell .
-Include charges that detail (Note: any information will be used solely for this application).
+Name Date e of Birtl າ Home Address City State On campus mail box number Stud ent Iden tificati on Num ber Do you reside on campus? (circle answer) yes s no If yes, v which hall ?
+If no, please list current address List the offense for which this application is bei submitted How long have you attended Haskell?
+List your a advisor What is your major?
+When do you ı expec t to grad luate?
+Do you know your GPA (Grade Point Average) Are you involved in any organizations or clubs If yes, please list and include any offices you h on cai mpus? yes 1 10 Are you currently employed?yes List all offenses for which you have been writte were dismissed: en up for durir ng you r enrollr nent at Haskell.
+Ir nclude charges tha If you are under 21 years of age, and the chedetail (Note: any information will be used Ū ne follow ing questions in From where was the alcohol obtained: How did you receive the alcohol (i.e., d did you ı or som eone e else pur chase) Were you required to show I.D.? yes no Did y ou use your rea al I.D.?
+State any facts concerning the incident which is actions: Explain why you feel you could successfully co